-- 1) An ambulance, hearse, or combination ambulance-hearse used directly in a business, or - 2) A vehicle used directly in the business of transporting persons or property for pay or hire.
+- 1. An ambulance, hearse, or combination ambulance-hearse used directly in a business, or - 2.
+A vehicle used directly in the business of transporting persons or property for pay or hire. - 3.
+A truck or van that is a qualified nonpersonal use vehicle.